sulha199/find_cheapest/README.md

 # find_cheapest

 Built on ReactJS and ExpressJS.
 It is useful for looking the best price on Indonesia's e-commerces(currently, working on Tokopedia and Bukalapak only).
+Compiled using webpack.
 Next Plan :
 * Integrate with CSS preprocessor and maybe Bootstrap or Webpack
 * Improve the OO structure.
 Create (made-up)abstract class for E-commerce-API consumer.
 Actually, there is no abstract class in Javascript. -> done
-* Deploy to a free host, or in Github Pages
+* Deploy to a free host, or in Github Pages --> done

 ## How to install